Italy Heaven: Plan your dream holiday in Italy

 The Vogalonga

 This is a huge and cheerful rowing event which takes place on a Sunday in May or June.
-In 2008 the date is the 11th May.
+In 2012 the date is 27th May.
 Thousands of participants row around a 30km course, reclaiming the lagoon from motorised boats.
 More about the Vogalonga.

 The Biennale

 The Biennale started as an art show every two years, and has grown to become an umbrella organisation covering a large range of events, including the Venice Film Festival.
 The main art exhibition takes place in odd-numbered years, and in even-numbered years is replaced by an architecture show.
-The next art biennale will be in 2009.
+The next Art Biennale will be in 2011.
 More about the Biennale.

 Festa del Redentore